-Every business has a well-defined target audience that depends on the products or services they offer.
-It’s normal for a company to have many products or services catering to multiple audiences, and that’s where customer service can get a little complicated.
-How do you know how to serve a particular customer if you don’t know what service or product they need?
+Every private healthcare provider has a well-defined target audience that depends on the services they offer.
+It’s normal for a clinic to have several services catering to multiple types of patients, and that’s where general customer service can get a little complicated.
+How do you know how long it will take to see a patient if you don’t know what their ailment is?
 Luckily for you, that’s exactly what we’re going to cover today!

 Let’s look at some possibilities:

-You would deal with these customers quickly and with intent.
+You would deal with these patients quickly and with intent.
 They know what they want; therefore, you don’t need to try and convince them of anything.
 They know your business, maybe even know you directly, and it seems they are impressed because they’re returning to you.
-Assist them by locating what it is they’re looking for.
-Of course, there may be times when you have the opportunity to upsell, which is excellent.
-But don’t overdo it and put them off.

-These are the people that have walked past your store and are passing the time by having a browse around.
+These are the people that have walked past your clinic and are passing the time by having a browse around.
 They aren’t actually interested in what you do or sell; they’re simply browsing.

-If you are experienced in sales, then you will be able to pinpoint these customers, you don’t need to ignore them, but also you don’t need to spend a great deal of time trying to figure out what they need.
-Approach them a few minutes after they enter your store and ask them if you can help.
+If you are experienced in sales, then you will be able to pinpoint this type of patient, you don’t need to ignore them, but also, you don’t need to spend a great deal of time trying to figure out what they need.
+Approach them a few minutes after they enter your clinic, if they haven’t already approached you, and ask them if you can help.
 They will likely refuse, which gives you the chance to politely accept their refusal and inform them that you can be found at X place if they need help with anything.

-Remember that understanding your customers and how you can help them is crucial for your business to succeed.
+Remember that understanding your patients and how you can help them is crucial for your business to succeed.

 Are you writing the articles in your website yourself or you outsource them?